-Pick up your career - along with your confidence levels
+If you're a parent returning to work, here's how to pick up your career - along with your confidence levels.

 So whether you’ve been away from the 9-to-5 grind for 18 months or 18 years (or even longer), here are some ways to help ease yourself back into a career.

-Rather than hiding the fact you’ve been away from the workplace, consider including something along these lines in your summary section: ‘Following a parental career break, I’m looking to…’ This is good advice for your CV, too (read more on how to write the perfect CV here).
+Rather than hiding the fact you’ve been away from the workplace, consider including something along these lines in your summary section: ‘Following a parental career break, I’m looking to…’ This is good advice for your CV, too (read more on how to write the perfect CV.

 Start getting into the work mindset by sharing relevant articles, following companies you might be interested in - and letting former colleagues know you’re back and ready to go.
-There are more tips on powering up your job search with Linkedin here.
+There are more tips on powering up your job search with Linkedin.

 From rediscovering Linkedin to downloading job site apps, there’s plenty of job-hunting inspiration a click or swipe away.

 Depending on your chosen area, don’t overlook Facebook either.
-Search for and join sector-specific groups where people post jobs or ask if any group members can recommend suitable candidates - and turn on notifications so you can be updated quickly.
-These groups often contain highly useful tips and nuggets of motivation, and can be a great way to ease yourself get back into the workplace mindset.
+Search for and join sector-specific groups where people post jobs or ask if any group members can recommend suitable candidates.
+And be sure to turn on notifications so you can be updated quickly.
+These groups often contain highly useful tips and nuggets of motivation.
+They can also be a great way to ease yourself get back into the workplace mindset.

 Need to get up to speed on a particular industry or aspect of work?
 Podcasts can be invaluable - especially as you can listen along on your phone wherever you are and whatever you’re doing.

-Voluntary work with a charity or organisation is a way to make new contacts and boost your confidence levels.
+Voluntary work with a charity or organisation is a way to make new contacts and boost your confidence levels as a parent returning to work.
 It’ll also update rusty skills and help you catch up on how things operate in the workplace after time away.

-Puls, helping out beefs up your CV and Linkedin profile and gives you good stuff to talk about during an interview.
-Aim to find a voluntary role that will pack a powerful punch on your CV, and complement what’s already on there - particularly event planning, fundraising, communications or another area that’s relevant to your sector.
+Plus, helping out beefs up your CV and Linkedin profile and gives you good stuff to talk about during an interview.
+Aim to find a voluntary role that will pack a powerful punch on your CV.
+Try to complement what’s already on there whether that's event planning, fundraising, communications or another area that’s relevant to your sector.

-Parenthood’s probably given you impeccable multi-tasking, time management and negotiation skills, and you’re more resourceful than before children came along.
-Parents who return to work are often more enthusiastic, motivated and driven than ever - other assets it’s worth pointing out to a future boss.
+Parenthood’s probably given you impeccable multi-tasking, time management and negotiation skills.
+And you’re probably also way more resourceful than before children came along.
+Parents who return to work are often more enthusiastic, motivated and driven than ever.
+These are assets it’s worth pointing out to a future boss.